Friday 5 April 2024

 One stand-out issue of the earliest Kid Colts was 7 (Nov 1949).
 The epic 18-page story, "Trapped Between Two Fires", had The Kid battle a ruthless Wall Street financier, The Brain, who decides to take over swathes of the West and set himself up as an absolute monarch, with an actual medieval castle.
 We also see the Kid travel to New York to take out The Brain's investment company that's funding his mad schemes - though I had to wonder why all the shooting didn't bring the NYPD down on The Kid.
 We wouldn't see its like again, and I can only surmise that editor Stan Lee experimented with this book-length format and abandoned it until it was revived with Fantastic Four 1 (Nov 1961).

 Kid Colt 9 (May 1950) featured some early Marvel work by the great Joe Maneely.
-Maneely, had started drawing for Stan Lee's titles the preceeding month, focussing mainly on western titles like Western Outlaws and Sheriffs and Whip Wilson ... and contributed art for another epic-length tale in Black Rider 8 (Mar 1950).
+Maneely, had started drawing for Stan Lee's titles the preceding month, focussing mainly on western titles like Western Outlaws and Sheriffs and Whip Wilson ... and contributed art for another epic-length tale in Black Rider 8 (Mar 1950).

 Joe Maneely contributed many great covers to the Kid Colt series, though rarely drew any of the interior art.
 His bold, powerful designs made him a natural cover artist and he drew more Atlas covers than any of Stan Lee's other artists.